Skip to content

 mymodel_md.pkl # artifact generated during validation, useful for non-USB EVBs

 The mymodel.csv file contains a CSV representation of per-layer profiling stats.
-For a KWS, for example, the CSV contains the following:
+For a a Keyword Spotting model running on Apollo4 Plus, for example, the CSV contains the following:

 Event Tag uSeconds Est MACs cycles cpi exc sleep lsu fold daccess dtaglookup dhitslookup dhitsline iaccess itaglookup ihitslookup ihitsline